Can smoking cause a sore throat?

 Elevate your head while you sleep

-Smokers generally produce more mucus than other people.
-This is because the cells in the lungs that naturally produce mucus to lubricate the area duplicate as well as grow in size.
-This means that you may have more mucus if you’re a smoker than compared to a non-smoker.
+Smoking can damage the lining of the airways and lungs.
+This can affect processes such as the production and clearance of mucus, which means that you may have more mucus if you’re a smoker than compared to a non-smoker.
 This additional mucus can cause a cough, irritate your throat and make you more prone to infections.